mParticle/docs/src/pages/integrations/google-tag-manager/event/index.md

 ## Capturing Consent

 mParticle allows you to explicitly capture consent from the user as shown in the code samples below.
 Using mParticle and GTM allows you to comply with GDPR with a unified API.
-For more information about consent, see [GDPR Consent Management](/guides/consent-management/).
+For more information about consent, see [Data Privacy Controls](/guides/data-privacy-controls/).

 ## Explaining Containers and Data Layers